SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 Use the [Audit Event Index](/docs/manage/security/audit-indexes/audit-event-index/) to view events for threat indicators, such as adding indicators, removing indicators, or changing the retention period.

-Ue a search like the following:
+Use a search like the following:

 ```
 _index=sumologic_audit_events _sourceCategory=threatIntelligence